jch3xyz/Life-Particle-System/README.md

-Just run the Life.pde sketch
+Download the repository and run the Life.pde sketch